Autobiography of a Brown Buffalo: Chapter 16

 The final section, while comprising relatively few pages, covers a longer period than the other sections.
 The section is also different in that for the most part it does not contain flashbacks to previous events in the narrator's life.
 The section begins with the narrator stepping off the bus in Vail.
 Broke, he works in a series of low-paying jobs, repeatedly getting fired.
 In his free time he drinks, reads Dylan Thomas, reads Konrad Lorenz, and listens to Bob Dylan.

 After several months in Vail, he decides to return to El Paso, where he was born, “to see if I could find the object of my quest.”
 In El Paso, he visits his old house and walks around his old neighborhood.
 Overcome by memories and sadness, he decides to go across the border to Juarez.
 In Juarez, he is moved to see so many Mexicans with their brown skin and, most of all, people speaking Spanish openly in public.
 He remembers an incident in elementary school when the principal told him and his brother they could not speak Spanish at school.
 For the first time in his life, he is attracted to Mexican women.
 His earlier loves fade to distant memories in the presence of so many beautiful brown-skinned women.

 The narrator goes to a bar, which he observes is the same as any bar in any city in the United States.
 In the bar, he meets two prostitutes and spends a week with them, eating, drinking, and having sex, until his money runs out.
 The narrator gets into an argument with a clerk at the hotel after complaining about the lack of heat in his room.
 He winds up in jail.
 When he is brought before the judge he tries to explain in his broken Spanish that he is an attorney from the United States.
 The female judge lectures him on the behavior of Americans coming across the border to sleep with prostitutes and on his inability to speak proper Spanish.
 He accepts a fine and is allowed to leave.
 Feeling neither Mexican nor American the narrator heads back across the border.
 He does not have any papers but manages to convince the border guard that he is an American citizen.

 Across the border, he pawns his few belongings and calls his brother.
-His brother tells him about the La Raza movement that is taking shape in East L.A.
+His brother tells him about the La Raza movement taking shape in East L.A.
 In a flash, the narrator sees this as his destiny.
 He immediately decides to head for Los Angeles.
 He imagines that he will call a meeting and becomes an organizer; he will start a movement of Brown Buffalos.
 After years of searching for an identity, he feels he has finally found his place.
 The story ends with the narrator arriving in Los Angeles, ready to become a revolutionary activist.